This interview was carried out by Richard Cashman of the Sporting Influencer on Saturday 11th November 2017.

 The reality is that many adults do not like to be told what to do.
 Many do not like to be preached at and the biggest challenge is finding ways of engaging them in a fun, friendly and none threatening or shaming way.
 We believe that we have a few strategies to make this work, I am not sharing them on here or no one will want to hear us talk.

 We believe that in this area external voices are better, people who can be honest and open without the parents feeling under pressure or worried about their child being selected or having to face people from within the club week in and week out.
+We have also seeked out exciting games for the adults to play and have fun during their presentation so they really feel like they can buy into the process.

 As a result we try not to use ‘educate’ in any of our material and much prefer to say we are supporting parents.
 We need to remove this ‘us and them’ tag.